ErnestL91/STAT545_participation/README.md

 # STAT545_participation

+This repo is part of a STAT 545 exercise to explore GitHub and markdown.

 This repository contains work done in class, submitted for participation.
 The naming convention is as follows:

 "cm" = class meeting